sgspencer2618/deep-learning-options-pricer/README.md

 ## Data Description
 For this project, I sourced recent historical options data from [Alpha Vantage](https://www.alphavantage.co/)'s Options Data API, with columns for expiration, strike, greeks, as well as integrating daily OHLC to try to capture market regime behaviour.

-For this, I implemented a modular automated data ingestion pipeline using AWS S3 and Github Actions for scalibility and continuous integration during development.
+For this, I implemented a modular automated data ingestion pipeline using AWS S3 and Github Actions for scalability and continuous integration during development.

 In training, a contract-based train/val/test split was used to avoid leakage; ensuring no contract appears in multiple splits while maintaining chronological ordering - with certain features (such as greeks, IV) being shifted one day to prevent data leakage.